capicua4454/arb-assist/docs/examples/real-world.md

 # Real-World Scenarios

 {% hint style="danger" %}
-⚠️ **REVIEW NEEDED**: ALL scenarios, results, and performance numbers in this document are FICTIONAL examples.
-Please replace with actual case studies, real performance data, and verified configurations from production usage.
+⚠️ **TEMPLATE ONLY**: This is a template file with example scenarios.
+All performance numbers, results, and case studies shown are fictional and must be replaced with actual production data once available.
 {% endhint %}

-Practical examples and case studies from actual arbitrage operations.
-These scenarios demonstrate how to adapt arb-assist to different market conditions.
+This guide will provide practical examples and case studies from actual arbitrage operations, demonstrating how to adapt arb-assist to different market conditions.

 ## Scenario 1: The Morning Volatility Window